 Additionally, the Hospice Item Set (HIS) is a patient-level data collection tool developed by the Center for Medicare and Medicaid (CMS).
 We are required to submit a HIS Admission record and a HIS Discharge record for each patient which are used to compare quality measures between various hospices.
 Find out how we compare to other local and national hospices here.

 National Certification in Hospice and Palliative Care

 We are proud that so many of our clinical staff members have achieved certification as a token of their commitment to provide the very best care:

 - Our Chief Medical Officer and two Medical Directors are Board Certified in Hospice and Palliative Medicine

 - One social worker has achieved national certification as an Advanced Certified Hospice and Palliative Social Worker (ACHP-SW)

-- 17 registered nurses have achieved national certification as Advanced Certified Hospice and Palliative Care Nurses (CHPN)
+- Nine registered nurses have achieved national certification as Certified Hospice and Palliative Care Nurses (CHPN)